 Despite steps toward reform in Burma in 2012, the Burmese army continues to employ rape as a tactic of war in the ethnic states.
-A June 2012 report by the Kachin Women’s Association, “Ongoing Impunity,” a male porter witnessed the repeated gang-rape of two young women who were also conscripted to be porters:
+According to a June 2012 report by the Kachin Women’s Association, “Ongoing Impunity,” a male porter witnessed the repeated gang-rape of two young women who were also conscripted to be porters:

 On the third night, the senior officers started to rape the two girls.
 They were raped for the whole night and were passed on from place to place among them.
 I saw they could hardly walk the next morning: one girl cried and came out from the army barracks and another girl looked very weak and leaned over the tree.

 We had to stay together with the soldiers, not very close to where the officers were staying, but I could see everything clearly.

 On the next morning, the captain took one of the girls and forced her to take bath with him.
 I know he was from a Meiktila-based battalion because of his insignia.
 All the porters were asked to collect water for his shower.
 He bathed naked, and forced the girl to clean his whole body.
 She also had to rub him with a towel.
 After this, he forced the girl to take a shower naked, threatening that he would kill her if she didn’t.
 She had to bathe in the open space where everyone could see.

 On another morning I saw the other girl rush out from an army officer’s hut.
 While she was crying and saying her prayers on her knees, she was slapped on the head and told "Don’t pray!
 It won’t help you.
 Where is your God?
 You think he can do anything.
 So where is he now?"
 Then he slapped her on her face again and I saw she had lost one of her teeth and her face was swollen.

 During lunchtime, when we (porters) could have time together, the girls told us that the officers took methamphetamines and raped them like animals.

 In “School for Rape,” a Karen woman describes her rape by a government soldier: